 In 2015 Waithaka came back home to start working on their second EP.

 Working with Kwame’s producer proved to be a challenge.
 However, he kept the track for Malkia and sent it to Kwame a few weeks later.
 The Kenyan musician was so amazed he recorded his vocals immediately.

 “Githeremende was a beginning, with Malkia I was sure which direction to go with him.”

-That same year, Kwame was invited to the Churchill Show – his introduction to mainstream media.
-He performed Agagukinyira his Gikuyu cover for If tomorrow never comes.
-And teased a short and sweet live version of Aki Wewe that had all the ladies swooning.
+That same year, Kwame was invited to the Churchill Show – his debut in mainstream media.
+He performed Agagukinyira, his Gikuyu cover for If tomorrow never comes.
+And teased a short and sweet version of Aki Wewe that had all the ladies swooning.

 Enjoying the story?
 I thought so.
 Click here to read part 2 of Waithaka’s musical journey.